-Nicolas is currently teaching at Parsons School of Design’s School of Constructed Environments.
+Nicolas is currently an Adjunct Faculty at Parsons School of Design’s School of Constructed Environments and is a Forefront Fellow at the Urban Design Forum.

 Nicolas’ independent work has received several awards, including 1st Prize in Chicago Architecture Foundation CADE Competition, Winner of Moran Folly 2016, Runner-up in Europan 12, Jury's List in the Next Helsinki Competition, and Finalist in Van Alen Institute's "Disrupt" Competition.
 His work has been published and exhibited internationally, including Azure, Landscape Architecture Magazine, Wallpaper, and at the inaugural Chicago Architecture Biennial, Cité de l'architecture & du Patrimoine Paris, Forum d’architectures de Lausanne, Moran Museum of Art Seoul, USC American Academy in China, and Design Miami.